🏡 Industry Insights

 If one property has a liability event (injury, environmental issue), a single-LLC structure exposes every other property in that entity.
 Tax and legal professionals widely recommend a holding company with separate LLCs for each property or property group based on risk.
 The cost of proper structuring is a fraction of what a single lawsuit can reach.

-Opportunities we typically identify for real estate businesses — and coordinate with your tax and legal professionals to capture.
+Opportunities we typically identify for real estate firms.

 Cost Segregation